hassibmoddasser/hassibmoddasser/README.md

 I am also passionate about blogging and have published numerous articles.

-- 🔭 I’m currently working on my portfolio website
+- 🔭 I'm currently working on my portfolio website
-- 🌱 I’m currently learning `TypeScript` and `Next.js`
+- 🌱 I'm currently learning `TypeScript` and `Next.js`
-- 👯 I’m looking to collaborate on open source
+- 👯 I'm looking to collaborate on open source
 - 💬 Ask me about `JavaScript`
 - 📫 How to reach me: Twitter DMs
 - ⚡ Fun fact: I don't drink coffee